Try Documentalist, my app that offers fast, offline access to 190+ programmer API docs.

 One thing I’ve learned: maintaining good #include hierarchy requires eternal vigilance.

 It’s easy to slack off and end up with a mess like: * circular dependencies (you must include both files in order to compile any of them) * transitive inclusion.
 Files that compile only because some other file happened to have been included somewhere in #include chain.

-This mess is not a theoretical problem: it becomes very real when you modify the code and suddenly it doesn’t compile because of wrong #include dependencies that are hard to track down and fix.
+This mess is not a theoretical problem: it bites you when you modify the code and suddenly it doesn’t compile because of bad of #include dependencies.

 A trick I recently settled upon helps to keep clean #include hierarchy.
 In the past (for no reason I can remember) I would put #include for system includes (like or ) first in my *.c files.
 Those days the first #include in module foo.c is for “foo.h”.